 Students are being reminded to be cautious after reports of a serious fraud scam targeting international students.

-You will then need to contact the International Advice and Guidance Team who will support you to contact the British Police through ACTION FRAUD.
+If you think you may have been targeted or are a victim of fraud, please contact the International Advice and Guidance Team who will support you to contact the British Police through ACTION FRAUD.
 You can also contact ACTION FRAUD directly on 0300 123 2040.

 If you have been told not to contact anyone, please be assured that our International Advice and Guidance team operate confidentially and will never share your details with anyone else without your permission.